-How To Help Florida After Hurricane Irma, Because Millions Of Americans Are In Need Of Relief
+How To Help Florida After Hurricane Irma, Because They Need Support

 Hurricane Harvey brought catastrophic devastation to Texas in August, leaving millions displaced thanks to intense rainfall and flooding that left much of Houston underwater.
 But less than three weeks later, the country was already facing round two: Hurricane Irma hit Florida Sunday, causing widespread destruction throughout the state, and leaving an estimated 4.4 million without power, according to CNN.
 With clean-up efforts now underway, many are wondering how to help Florida after Hurricane Irma.
 But while the storm's impact will likely be long-lasting (not to mention incredibly expensive), there are actually plenty of ways to reach out and make a difference.

 On Monday, Irma was downgraded to a tropical storm — good news, at least for those in states like Georgia and Alabama, who were next in line to brace for extreme weather.
 But when Hurricane Irma first touched down in the Florida Keys, it was a category 4 storm, and was ranking as one of the most powerful Atlantic hurricanes ever after it tore through the Caribbean, where it left nearly 40 people dead, according to The Telegraph.
 For those of us not directly affected by the storm, it can be hard to truly understand the reality of what Floridians are facing right now, and it can also be hard to discern the best way to support them.
 But according to The Boston Globe, the easiest and most effective way for most Americans to support Hurricane Irma victims is through a financial donation, and there are a number of reputable relief organizations that will quickly be able to put your contribution to good use.